Sahanave/wwcode_hackathon2023_anxiety_management_tool/README.md

 ## Overview of the Project

 The main goal of this platform is to provide a tailored approach to anxiety management by leveraging the power of AI.
-Using Streamlit for interface design, FastAPI for backend services, and Hugging Face for NLP functionalities, we aim to provide therapists and patients a tool that is both engaging and effective.
+Using Streamlit for interface design, OpenAI and SQLite for backend services, we aim to provide therapists and patients a tool that is both engaging and effective.

 ## Why Streamlit?